 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-SQA Higher: BBBB including English and Biology/Human Biology, plus Nat 5 Maths at C
+SQA Higher: BBBB including English, Biology/Human Biology plus Nat 5 Maths at C

-A Level: BCC including Biology/Human Biology, plus GCSE English and Maths at C/4
+A level: BCC and preferably Biology, plus GCSE English and Maths at C/4

-ILC Higher: H2 H3 H3 H3 including English and Biology/Human Biology at Higher plus Ordinary level Maths at O2
+ILC Higher: H2 H2 H3 H3 to include English and Biology/ Human Biology

-College HNC: HNC in a relevant Health related subject must include Human Physiology or a science-based HNC plus Maths and English at Nat 5 C or equivalent
+College HNC: Relevant Health related subject must include Human Physiology or a science-based HNC plus Maths and English at Nat 5 C or equivalent

-SWAP: Health or Science related area at grades BBB
+SWAP: A Health or Science related area at grades BBB.

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.